NASCAR CRAFTSMAN Truck Series

 2 Minute Read

-Note: Inspection in the Truck Series garage is complete with no issues, confirming the No. 51 entry of Kyle Busch as the race winner.
+Note: Inspection in the Craftsman Truck Series garage was completed without major issue, confirming Eckes as the race winner.